jjmstark/bloc/README.md

 bloc genkey
 ```

 This generates a new user with name `admin` as well as a private key and fills it with test-ether (note- free sample Ether is only available on the test network, of course).
 You can view the address information in the newly created `app/users/admin/<address>.json` file.
-Also, beware that this file contains your private key, so if you intend to use this address on the live network, make sure you keep this file secure and hidden.
+Also, be aware that this file contains your private key, so if you intend to use this address on the live network, make sure you keep this file secure and hidden.

 The new account has also been created on the blockchain, and you can view account information by using our REST API directly in a browser by visiting http://strato-dev4.blockapps.net/eth/v1.2/account?address= &lt; fill in your address here &gt;